-As a professional athlete, you work very hard (mentally and physically) for your money.
-While gross income is clearly defined in the Internal Revenue Code, there is no code section that deals specifically with tax deductions for professional athletes.
+You work very hard (mentally and physically) as a professional athlete for your money.
+While gross income is clearly defined in the Internal Revenue Code, no code section deals specifically with tax deductions for professional athletes.

 Professional athletes risk being audited more frequently due to the role money plays in sports – a multi-billion dollar industry.
-Not only what you don’t know can hurt you, it might end up costing you your legacy – if you are a hot-shot athlete.
+Not only can what you don’t know can hurt you, but it might also cost you your legacy – if you are a hot-shot athlete.

 Deducting “Ordinary and Necessary” Expenses for Professional Athletes